• Skip to main content

 Parental Responsibility

-Mums and married fathers automatically have parental responsibility for a child.
+Mothers and married fathers automatically have Parental Responsibility.

-Can people other than parents or step-parents have parental responsibility?
+Can individuals other than parents or step-parents hold parental responsibility?

-Parental Responsibility will automatically be granted under a Child Arrangements Order to a person named as the person with whom the child/children is/are to live unless that person already has parental responsibility.
-As a result in those circumstances parental responsibility could for instance be automatically granted to an unmarried father, step parent or other family member or guardian, or indeed a second female parent.
+Parental Responsibility is automatically granted under a Child Arrangements Order to the individual named as the child’s primary residence unless they already hold it.
+Therefore, in such cases, Parental Responsibility may automatically extend to an unmarried father, step-parent, other family member, guardian or a second female parent.

-There is also a provision to enable the Court to give parental responsibility to a person who is not a child’s parent or guardian, where a Child Arrangements Order provides for the child/children to spend time with or otherwise have contact with that person although it is anticipated that this power will be exercised rarely.
+There is also a provision enabling the Court to confer Parental Responsibility on a person who is not the child’s parent or guardian when a Child Arrangements Order specifies the child will spend time with or have contact with that person, although this power is anticipated to be rarely exercised.

 Primary Sidebar